Why the glass looks greener…

 There are two factors that determine how low the iron content in the glass is.
 One is the amount of iron oxide in the raw silicate used in manufacturing, and the other factor is how much iron is removed in the process.
 Removing most of the iron from the glass would weaken it, so scientists came up with a way to add something else for strength that is more clear.

 Low iron glass is more available in Europe as a result of higher demand.
 It’s not that raw silicates naturally occurring with low iron content are entirely absent from North America, but instead, the lack of availability is attributed more the lack of manufacturing.

-Why is there low demand for clearer glass on our side of the pond?
+Why is there a low demand for clearer glass on our side of the pond?
 Because the industry hasn’t really been scrutinizing glazing options until more recently.
 As a result, manufacturing infrastructure isn’t in place to offer it at an affordable rate like our European counterparts.
 This is indicative of the greater spiral of resistance to revolutionizing the building components industry here in North America.

 Though these ratings are applicable to transparent materials only, many North American window manufacturers will often publish whole window VT and SHGC values.
 This makes North American windows looks considerably worse on paper at first glance, and also makes comparing windows on either side of the pond a little more tricky.
 If possible, getting just the glass values for these numbers will give the most accurate and informative comparison.

-When we compared Intus windows using glass from Europe with a comparable US made tilt/turn window, the superior VT and SHGC ratings are evident.
+When we compared Intus windows, using glass from Europe, with a comparable US made tilt/turn window, the superior VT and SHGC ratings are evident.

 Intus glazing unit with three 4mm panes of glass: